 - A designated driver booth also offers free soft drinks for those who register for that program (see next item)

 - ID’s are checked and of-age patrons are wrist-banded to identify as such.
 Oktoberfest adheres to all responsible serving regulations and protocols.
 Professional security is employed to assist with enforcement.

 Designated Driver Booths

 “Have fun.
 Be safe.
 Stick with your friends/family.
 We want you back next year.” — that is our mantra.
 To help with that we offer Designated Driver programs at both grounds.
 Register as a designated driver and you are eligible for free Pepsi products.
-Our thanks to our designated driver booth sponsors, Pepsi and the La Crosse Radio Group.
+Our thanks to our designated driver booth sponsors, Pepsi and the La Crosse Media Group.

 Both grounds feature numerous food vendors with various carnival/festival type foods. (list to come)

 Each year Oktoberfest names a Royal Family.
 So after 57 years we now have a large group.
 Add in the Grenadier Corps and the Board of Directors and you have a large number of people you can go to with questions (or pictures or autographs or their own buttons).
 Look for the lederhosen and dirndls.
 Other patrons may dress in authentic garb as well so if you approach someone in German-style wear, please ask first if they are part of the Oktoberfest organization.